Reliable Test Case Generation with AI

 What do you learn?

-When working with Ruby and Rails code, you will learn how to guide LLMs to:
+You will learn how to guide LLMs on Ruby and Rails projects to:

-Apply test design techniques to create comprehensive prompts that yield reliable results.
+Apply test design techniques so your prompts produce steady results.

-Generate high-quality, systematic test cases that cover edge cases and business logic effectively.
+Generate thorough test cases that cover edge cases and business rules.

-Compare outputs from different LLMs and understand how structured prompts improve consistency.
+Compare outputs across LLMs and see how clear prompts improve consistency.

-You will learn to incorporate these test design techniques into your AI prompts:
+You will apply these test design techniques into your AI prompts:

-- Equivalence Partitioning guide LLMs to identify groups of similar inputs and generate representative test cases for each partition
+• Equivalence Partitioning help LLMs group similar inputs and craft a sample test for each one

-- Decision Tables structure prompts to ensure LLMs cover all combinations of boolean conditions in your Ruby code
+• Decision Tables structure prompts so LLMs cover every mix of boolean conditions in your Ruby code

-- State Transition Testing direct AI tools to test all possible state changes and transitions in your Rails applications
+• State Transition Testing guide AI tools to check each state change in your Rails apps

-You will see real examples from Ruby and Rails code, compare outputs from different LLMs, and leave with practical tips to enhance your AI-assisted testing, making it more systematic, focused, and repeatable.
+You will see real examples from Ruby and Rails code, compare outputs across LLMs, and leave with practical steps to make AI assisted testing systematic and steady.

 Key Takeaways